Luis Fernando Verissimo: Fame in Brazil and the gaucho culture of southern Brazil

 Throughout the 1980s, Verissimo has established itself as a phenomenon of popularity rare among Brazilian writers, keeping weekly columns in several newspapers and throwing at least one book a year, always on the bestseller lists, and writing sitcoms for TV Globo.

 In 1986, he lived six months with his family in Rome, and covered the World Cup for Playboy magazine.
-In 1988, contracted by MPM Propaganda, he wrote his first novel, The Devil's Garden.
+In 1988, contracted by MPM Propaganda, he wrote his first novel, O Jardim do Diabo (The Devil's Garden).

 New directions

 In 1999, Verissimo quit drawing As Cobras comic strips and changed publishers, switching from L&PM to Objetiva, which began republishing all his work.
 One of these anthologies, "As Mentiras que os Homens Contam" (The Lies that Men Tell) (2000), has sold over 350,000 copies.

 In 2003, he decided to reduce his workload in the press, from six to just two columns a week, now published in Zero Hora, O Globo and O Estado de São Paulo.